sekoyo/react-image-crop/README.md

 #### useNaturalImageDimensions (optional)

-If true then the pixel crop is calcaulted using natural dimensions instead of the default ones
+If true then the pixel crop is calculated using natural dimensions instead of the rendered dimensions (defaults to true).

 #### onComplete(crop, pixelCrop) (optional)